 The “claims adjuster” is making determinations about your future with zero emotion because they are not human.
 This is how large companies manage massive amounts of information.
 AI is used to extract data from documents, organize huge amounts of information and respond to customer requests.
 When document processing and claims workflow is done by AI, mistakes made by humans entering manual data are eliminated.
 Settlement notifications and payments are handled by AI, with humans simply checking in on reports that measure every piece of the process, from claims volume, type, reasons for the disability claim, and any other metrics defined by the user to ascertain any part of the claims process.

-One AI company claims that UNUM, Aetna, and CIGNA are all clients and is happy to promote its ability to reduce pending claims backlogs by automating the claims process entirely.
+One AI company claims that UNUM, Aetna, and New York Life are all clients and is happy to promote its ability to reduce pending claims backlogs by automating the claims process entirely.
 Even contacting claimants has been automated, with the smart bots calculating the optimal time to reach them with bad news.

 What does that mean for your disability claim?
 It means you need to change how you think about your claim.